LibrariesHacked/librarieshacked.github.io/_posts/2019-04-03-mobile-library-data-icalendar.md

 END:VCALENDAR
 ```

-Although it can look a bit daunting, there's not too much in this particular example.
+It can look a bit daunting, but there's not too much in this particular example.
 The first and second line (BEGIN:VCALENDAR, VERSION:2.0) identify the version of the standard.
-The PRODID identifies the organisation and product that has been used to create the iCalendar (perhaps we would use 'PRODID:-//Libraries Hacked//NONSGML Mobile Libraries//EN').
-And then it gets onto the event it's describing (BEGIN:VEVENT).
+The PRODID names the organisation and product that has been used to create the iCalendar (perhaps we would use 'PRODID:-//Libraries Hacked//NONSGML Mobile Library Data//EN').
+And then it gets onto the event (BEGIN:VEVENT).
 Within that it specifies the start and end, a summary, geo-coordinates, and some details of the organiser.

 ## A mobile library stop version